phaubertin/twitter-goodbotbot/README.md

 ## Credit

-The robot avatar for this project and the [@GoodBotBot](https://twitter.com/GoodBotBot) Twitter bot account is derived from
+The robot picture for this project and for the [@GoodBotBot](https://twitter.com/GoodBotBot) Twitter bot account is derived from
 [this public domain robot SVG](https://commons.wikimedia.org/wiki/File:Kawaii_robot_power_clipart.svg)